platformland/electric-book/book/text/definitions.md

 ##### Registers

 Registers are canonical datasets that are used and trusted across government and beyond.
 For example, a single list of postal addresses or a single list of registered companies.
-They expose the data via APIs to agreed standards and have appropriate governance and ownership in place.
+They expose the data via APIs to agreed open-standards and have appropriate governance and ownership in place.

 ##### Shared components